PC-Scol/printer/README.md

 Depending on the selected implementation, you need to provide a compatible template file :
 - FreeMarker : any plain text file (txt, csv) with Freemarker placeholders.
 - XDocReport : odt, docx, doc document with Freemarker placeholders.
-- JasperReport : zip archive containing JRXML files (for main report and subreports).
+- JasperReport : zip archive containing JRXML files **(the main report entry-point MUST be named main.jrxml)**.

 And a data model.
 Then the merge process will produce a document (odt, docx, doc, pdf, txt, csv) containing the data.